2020 Billie Jean King Cup Americas Zone Group I – play-offs

 The play-offs of the 2020 Billie Jean King Cup Americas Zone Group I were the final stages of the Group I zonal competition involving teams from the Americas.
-Using the positions determined in their pools, the seven teams faced off to determine their placing in the 2020 Billie Jean King Cup Americas Zone Group I. The top two teams advanced to the 2020 Billie Jean King Cup Play-offs, while the bottom two teams were relegated to Americas Zone Group II for 2022.
+Using the positions determined in their pools, the seven teams faced off to determine their placing in the 2020 Billie Jean King Cup Americas Zone Group I. The top two teams advanced to the 2020 Billie Jean King Cup play-offs, while the bottom two teams were relegated to Americas Zone Group II for 2022.

 Pool results

 Promotional play-offs

-The first-placed teams of each pool played against one another in a head-to-head round.
-The winners of each round advanced to the 2020 Billie Jean King Cup Play-offs.
+The first-place teams of each pool played against one another in a head-to-head round.
+The winners of each round advanced to the 2020 Billie Jean King Cup play-offs.